Trump Froze Aid To Guatemala. Now Programs Are Shutting Down

 "There's no support from our government at all," she says.
 "Any aid or investment the government sends goes to the municipal government, and then everyone takes a piece and nothing gets to us."

-The cash transfer program was implemented by Save the Children, a London-based NGO that has worked on food insecurity, primary education and other issues in Guatemala for more than 40 years.
+The cash transfer program was implemented by Save the Children, a Washington, D.C.-based NGO that has worked on food insecurity, primary education and other issues in Guatemala for more than 40 years.
 It was financed by Food for Peace, a longstanding global initiative of the U.S. Agency for International Development that since 2017 has invested nearly $60 million to fight hunger in Guatemala.

 It's far from the only program facing the ax, according to interviews with more than a dozen NGO administrators, independent researchers and American and Guatemalan government officials.
 Groups like Mercy Corps, Project Concern International, Catholic Relief Services, CARE International, Cristosal and others active in Guatemala all report that they are being forced to curtail or terminate programs.
 The projects in jeopardy include a series of discount agricultural supply markets in the highlands; rural health clinics; community savings-and-loans funds; after-school tutoring for kids in violent urban neighborhoods; shelters for victims of domestic abuse and human trafficking; reintegration services for returned migrants; trainings aimed at improving the transparency and effectiveness of local governments; and support for conserving ecologically sensitive landscapes.

 A USAID spokesperson responded to NPR's questions about the closures via email, noting that the agency is "working to ensure responsible closeout of those programs, consistent with our obligation to be good stewards of taxpayer funds."
-The spokesman added that the U.S. government "expects the Northern Triangle governments to keep their commitments to stem illegal immigration to the United States."
+The spokesperson added that the U.S. government "expects the Northern Triangle governments to keep their commitments to stem illegal immigration to the United States."

 Not every USAID-affiliated program is shutting down immediately.
 The freeze only affects money that was moving through the multiyear USAID approval pipeline and hadn't yet been transferred into an NGO's bank account.
 So in some cases groups are finding ways to stretch the money they already have or piece together funding from European development agencies, private donors or other sources.
 But others, like Save the Children, have had to shut down programs completely.
 The situation is "really like the Hunger Games for funding right now," says Alejandra Colom, an independent development researcher in Guatemala.